viksit/selvedge/README.md

 # Selvedge: A TypeScript DSL for LLM Programming
-**(Note: Very very very early alpha project.
+**(⚠️Note: Very early alpha project.
 Please use as is, no guarantees made!
-File an issue if you run into one, or please submit a PR!)
+File an issue if you run into one, or please submit a PR!⚠️)**
-**

 Selvedge is a TypeScript Domain-Specific Language (DSL) for creating robust, type-safe interactions with Large Language Models (LLMs).
 It provides a consistent, structured approach to AI programming that eliminates boilerplate and brings predictability to generative AI workflows.

 *Selvedge is named after the distinctive finished edge on premium denim jeans that prevents fraying.
 It rethinks how to write computer programs with LLMs in a consistent way*